 Methods of Assessment

 Name Weighting

-6 Quizz(es) 50%
+4 Quizz(es) 50%

 Final Exam 50%

-Course Name Advanced Molecular Cell Biology Lab (Intersession) Course No CO01-520241 ECTS 5 Module Affiliation Workload (hrs / sem) CO01-Biomed Biomedicine 125 Bachelor 2nd Year CORE
+Course Name Advanced Molecular Cell Biology Lab (Intersession) Course No CO01-520241 ECTS 5 Module Affiliation Workload (hrs / sem) Level CO01-Biomed Biomedicine Contact Time: 51,00 Private Study: 74,00 Bachelor 2nd Year CORE

 This laboratory course focuses on the cellular architecture and targeting of proteins.
 The lab course has three major parts.
 CHO cells are transfected with plasmids coding for targeted and non-targeted GFP.
 Then, the localization of these proteins is investigated by miscroscopy and subcellular fractionations followed by SDS-PAGE and immunoblot.
 In the third part, normal CHO cells are vital-stained and subjected to trafficking studies by classical intervention studies.
 Mouse tissue sections are prepared and immunolabeled to complement histological aspects.
-Conventional and confocal fluorescence microscopy is performed on the microscopic specimen.
+Conventional and confocal fluorescence microscopy is performed on the microscopic specimen; image analysis tools will be used.
 In-lab seminars will discuss the theory behind the experiments and the expected outcomes.
 Trouble-shooting sessions will solve problems on the spot.
 The students will document and discuss their experimental data in publication-style reports.
 Theoretical preparation will be tested for by quizzes and the preparation of material safety data sheets (MSDS).